REACH OUT TO US TODAY

 Contact us to learn more about Gulf Breeze Recovery!

-In modern times, relationships between men and women grow increasingly complex.
+The relationship between men and women has always been complex, especially regarding inherent differences and aptitudes.
 Although our culture has largely embraced equal opportunities for both sexes in the workplace and the home, this approach ignores some significant differences that continue to define us.
-If you are struggling with a substance use disorder, you cannot simply ignore your current needs based on political equity; you need help without any compromises, and you need it now.
+If you are struggling with a substance use disorder, you cannot simply ignore your current needs based on sociopolitical equity; you need help without any compromises, and you need it now.

-Although each individual develops a reliance on drugs or alcohol due to a unique set of circumstances, there are certain statistical realities as to why men are almost twice as likely to develop substance use disorders.
-As a man, you will likely have specific requirements to support your thorough recovery.
+Although every individual’s addiction journey is personal, there are certain statistical realities as to why men are almost twice as likely to develop substance use disorders.
 At Gulf Breeze Recovery, our holistic addiction treatment program considers the unique issues that male clients face so they can provide fully integrated care.
 Contact our team at 833.551.2304 for more information about our gender-specific therapy programs.

 In American society, men are more likely to develop chronic substance use problems than women.
 This may be partly due to the emotional detachment expected of men in the face of adversity and a historical expectation that men work out their own problems without the aid of doctors or therapists.
 To complicate matters, men also appear more prone to peer pressure and a social expectation to engage in recreational substance use, so they are more likely to participate in substance use in a group setting, even a socially sanctioned one such as a bar, club, or celebratory event.

 Therefore, men are doubly hit, more vulnerable to problems while not feeling allowed to obtain help.
-The world has falsely conditioned them around them to think of outside treatment as a sign of weakness, and are paralyzed by fear of judgment, and that they are failing their loved ones, their colleagues, and the workplace by discussing their substance use, much less the underlying problems which created them.
+The world has falsely conditioned them to think of outside treatment as a sign of weakness.
+They are paralyzed by fear of judgment and that they are failing their loved ones, their colleagues, and the workplace by discussing their substance use, much less the underlying problems which created them.